 The student will not be required to complete the terms of the syllabus.

-Registration status changes from credit to audit or audit to credit are not permitted after the start of the course.
+Registration status changes from credit to audit.
+Audit to credit are not permitted after the start of the course.

-REPEATED COURSES

-The “R” will be placed next to the lowest grade.
+REPEATED COURSESSBCTC Repeat Course Rule allows a student to enroll in the same course no more than three times, this is defined as two repeats in addition to the original enrollment.
+Vanish (V) and withdrawals (W) count as attempts for the repeat rule.

 All repeated courses and grades will remain on the transcript.

-Only the highest grade received for the course will be used to calculate the GPA.
+Only the highest grade of the first 3 attempts will be included in earned credits and to calculate the GPA.

+The “Repeat-Included” designation identifies the course included in earned credits and to calculate the GPA.

+The “Repeat-Excluded” designation identifies the course(s) excluded from earned credits and to calculate the GPA.

-Students may repeat a course in which they have not earned a passing grade for their program of study.
+Students may repeat a course no more than three attempts in which they have not earned a passing grade for their program of study

-SBCTC allows for a student to take a course once and repeat that course two more times at the in-state tuition rate.

 Financial Aid recipients and students using VA education benefits should check with the Financial Aid and/or with the Veteran’s Business Office regarding funding for repeated courses.

 UNOFFICIAL WITHDRAWAL (VANISH)